Raphaelmos/Series/README.md

 ## What is this ?

-This repository is a sort of compilation of some small interesting codes or codes that can be improved into a project
+This repository is a sort of compilation of some small interesting codes or codes that can be improved into a project.

+All these projects are in many different languages they can go to algorithms testing to training in C programming to making a puzzle solver to making a compiler.

 # Contributions allowed